ContactRoom: Room I4-309 (3rd floor)

 - Qualify to receive a California College Promise Grant (formerly the Board of Governors Fee Waiver).

-- Be enrolled in at least nine (9) units.
+- Be enrolled in at least nine (9) units, six (6) units if DSPS eligible.

 - Be eligible for EOPS.